romainkp/stremr/README.md

 [![Travis-CI Build Status](https://travis-ci.org/osofr/stremr.svg?branch=master)](https://travis-ci.org/osofr/stremr)
 [![Coverage Status](https://coveralls.io/repos/github/osofr/stremr/badge.svg?branch=master)](https://coveralls.io/github/osofr/stremr?branch=master)

-The `stremr` R package implements the tools for streamlined analysis of  survival for treatment and monitoring events.
-In particular, it implements the Inverse Probability Weighted Estimator (IPW) of the hazard function in time-to-failure data.
-The user can specify static, dynamic or stochastic interventions on time-varying treatment, time-varying monitoring events.
-The input data needs to be in long format, with a specific **fixed** temporal ordering of the variables.
-The package supports modeling of right-censored data, where right-censoring variables can be coded as either binary or categorical (to represent all of the censoring events with one variable).
-Either representation allows for separate modeling of different right-censoring events.
-More than one variable can be used for coding each exposure and monitoring event and each of these can be binary, categorical or continuous.
-Separate models are fit for the observed censoring, exposure and monitoring mechanisms and each of these models can be fit by either pooling all subject-time data or by stratifying the model fitting according to some arbitrary user-specified criteria.
-For example, the user may request that the exposure mechanism is modeled separately for each of the observed time-points (stratified by time).
-The output includes the estimates of the discrete hazard function at each time-point along with the estimates of the discrete survival curve, obtained as a mapping from this hazard.
-When several interventions for exposure/monitoring are specified, the package will produce one survival estimate for each intervention.
+Streamlined analysis of survival data and other longitudinal time-to-failure data.
+Allowing multiple (multivariate) exposures over time.
+Estimators (IPW, GCOMP, TMLE) adjust for *measured* time-varying confounding and informative right-censoring.
+Model fitting can be performed either with `glm` or `H2O-3` machine learning libraries, including Ensemble Learning (SuperLearner).

+Currently Implemented Estimators:
+ - **Kaplan-Meier** Estimator.
+No adjustment for time-varying confounding or informative right-censoring.
+ - **The Inverse Probability Weighted (IPW) Kaplan-Meier**.
+Also known as the Adjusted Kaplan Meier (AKME).
+Also known as the saturated (non-parametric) IPW-MSM estimator of the survival hazard.
+ - **Sequential G-Computation**.
+Also known as the recursive G-Computation formula or Q-learning.
+ - **Targeted Maximum Likelihood Estimator (TMLE)** for longitudinal data.
+Also known as the Targeted Minimum Loss-based Estimator.

+Allowing various **multiple time-point** interventions on treatment (exposure) and monitoring indicator:
+- Static,
+- Dynamic and
+- Stochastic.

+ **Input data**:
+ - Long format time-to-event (possibly) right-censored.
+ - Must contain specific **fixed** temporal ordering of the variables.
+ - Exposure and right-censoring variables can be binary, categorical or continuous (for exposure only)
+ - Categorical exposure can be useful for representing all of the censoring events with a single column (variable).
+ - More than one column can be used for coding each exposure and monitoring event and each of these can be binary, categorical or continuous.

+**Model fitting:**
+ - Separate models are fit for the observed censoring, exposure and monitoring mechanisms
+ - Each model can be stratified (separate model is fit) by time or any other user-specified stratification criteria.
+Stratification is defined with a logical expression that selected specific observations/rows in observed data
+ -  By default, all models are fit using `GLM` with `binomial` family (logistic regression).
+ -  Model fitting can be also performed with any machine learning algorithm implemented in H2O-3 (faster distributed penalized GLM, Random Forest, Gradient Boosting Machines and Deep Neural Network).
+ -  Finally, one can select the best model from an ensemble of H2O learners via cross-validation.
+Grid search (h2o.grid) allows fast specification of multiple parameter spaces with pre-specified search parameter search criteria (random, discrete).
+ -  The ensemble of many models can be combined into a single (more powerful) prediction via SuperLearning (h2oEmsemble).

 * [Installing stremr](#Installation)
 * [Documentation](#Documentation)